w3f/polkadot-wiki/docs/learn/learn-auction.md

 <MessageBox message="Parachain Slot Auctions will be deprecated right after [Agile Coretime](./learn-agile-coretime.md) is activated on the network.
 For existing parachains, the remainder of the lease will automatically be converted to coretime.
 See more information [here](./learn-agile-coretime.md#implementation)." />

-For a [parachain](learn-parachains.md) to be added to
-{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} it must inhabit one of the available parachain slots.
-The number of parachain slots is not unbounded on
-{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}, as only a limited number are available.
+For a [parachain](learn-parachains.md) to be added to the relay chain it must inhabit one of the available parachain slots.
+The number of parachain slots is not unbounded, as only a limited number are available.
 A limited number of slots are unlocked every few months through on-chain governance.
 If a parachain wants to have guaranteed block inclusion at every relay chain block, it must acquire a parachain slot.
 The development of
 [on-demand parachains](https://forum.polkadot.network/t/on-demand-parachains/2208) is complete, and they can be deployed after Agile Coretime is live on the network.